tailcallhq/tailcallhq.github.io/blog/bff-case-study-2024-08-30.md

 6. **Flexible Scaling:** Tailcall embodies the lessons learned from scaling Dream11 to millions of users, offering flexible scaling options that grow with your application.

-The challenges we faced at Dream11 weren't unique – they're common hurdles for any company dealing with rapid growth and complex, real-time data needs.
+The challenges we faced at Dream11 weren't unique – they're common hurdles for any company dealing with rapid growth and complex data needs.
 Tailcall is our answer to these industry-wide challenges, encapsulating years of hard-won wisdom into a tool that makes these architectural transitions smoother, faster, and more reliable.

 As we continue to evolve Tailcall, we're excited to see how it will empower other companies to undertake their own transformative journeys, armed with the insights and tools born from our experiences.
 The future of backend architecture is bright, and we're thrilled to be part of shaping it.